Citing Russia's war, IMF cuts global growth forecast to 3.6% - NewsBreak

 Central banks are raising interest rates to counter rising prices, a move that could choke off economic growth.
 By driving up prices of oil, natural gas and other commodities, the Russia-Ukraine war has made their task of fighting inflation while preserving the economic recovery even trickier.

-The conflict also has "triggered the biggest refugee crisis in Europe since World War II," the IMF noted, and cut supplies and raised prices of fertilizer and grain produced in Russia and Ukraine, threatening food security in Africa and in the Middle East.
-In a speech last week, IMF managing director Kristalina Georgieva warned of the threat of "more hunger, more poverty and more social unrest."
+The conflict also has “triggered the biggest refugee crisis in Europe since World War II,’’ the IMF noted, and cut supplies and raised prices of fertilizer and grain produced in Russia and Ukraine, threatening food security in Africa and the Middle East.
+In a speech last week, IMF managing director Kristalina Georgieva warned of the threat of “more hunger, more poverty and more social unrest.’’

-The IMF emphasized the uncertainty surrounding its forecasts and the difficulty governments and central banks face in trying to adjust to rapidly changing circumstances.
-“The war may get worse.
-The sanctions may tighten up.
-COVID may roam again around the world,” Georgieva said on Tuesday.
-“For policymakers -- a tough time."